bgamari/ghc-wiki-import/linear-types/implementation.md

-Unsolved multiplicity variables are specialised to ω by the function `<TODO: function name here, and possibly mechanism>`.
+Unsolved multiplicity variables are specialised to ω by the following functions:

+Calls to `isMultiplicityVar` are used in places where we do defaulting.

+1. `TcSimplify.defaultTyVarTcS`
+1. `TcMType.defaultTyVar`